How to Get Started with Dynamics 365 Web Portals

 Through content access levels, admins can manage knowledge articles whereby selected users would gain access to a premium tier of content.

-By using Liquid, developers can build custom handlers to retrieve Dynamics 365 data with custom data return types, write an API for reading data, display Dynamics charts and build a single page app right within the portal.
+By using Liquid, developers can build custom handlers to retrieve CRM data with custom data return types, write an API for reading data, display Dynamics charts and build a single page app right within the portal.

-Preact has previously demonstrated an introduction to Dynamics 365 and this is shown here.
+Preact has demonstrated an introduction to the portal solution for Dynamics and recording of this webinar is shown below.

-Please get in touch if you'd like to learn more and to find out how a Dynamics 365 web portal can be implemented to fit your business requirements.
+Please get in touch if you'd like to learn more and to find out how a web portal can be implemented to fit your business requirements.